Mental health ecosystem

 We need a clinical and cultural shift in mental health care.
 Novel therapies, backed by rigorous evidence, are a first step.
 But new, effective care pathways that make these therapies accessible to all who can benefit can only emerge from a collaboration of mental health companies, health systems, and payers.
 We are joining forces with health innovators to create this ecosystem.
 Three areas are of particular importance to us in doing so:

-- Affordability and reimbursement strategy – Our aspiration is to ensure that COMP360 psilocybin therapy, if approved, is made accessible to as many patients who might benefit as possible.
+- Affordability and reimbursement strategy – Our aspiration is to ensure that COMP360 psilocybin treatment, if approved, is made accessible to as many patients who might benefit as possible.

 - Equitable access – We work with experts to better understand the experience socially disadvantaged populations have of mental health care and aim to ensure broad access to COMP360 if regulatory approval is obtained.